ABCDeath/stm32-uart-dfu/README.md

 # stm32-uart-dfu
 Simple command-line tool that works with stm32 microcontrollers uart bootloader.
-Requires Python 3.6.

 ## Installing dependencies and usage:
 To install python and dependencies you can use [pyenv](https://github.com/pyenv/pyenv) and [poetry](https://poetry.eustace.io/) ([pyenv-virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv) for virtual environment):